sadegh1404/fastapi-blueprint/README.md

-# FastAPI CLI
+# FastAPI Blueprint
 [![PyPI version](https://badge.fury.io/py/your-package-name.svg)](https://pypi.org/project/fastapi-blueprint/)

-FastAPI CLI is a command-line tool designed to help developers quickly generate a structured project file system for FastAPI applications.
+FastAPI Blueprint is a command-line tool designed to help developers quickly generate a structured project file system for FastAPI applications.
 With this tool, you can jumpstart your FastAPI project with a clean, modular, and scalable architecture.

 ## Features